anandmurugesan/home/index.md

 <img src="Palakkad_Thenari_TeaShopDiscussion.jpeg" width="225" height="150" /> <img src="Palakkad_Para_Bike.jpeg" width="225" height="150" />

-An impromptu discussion at a tea stall (with an insightful old friend of Sreenivasan Ji's father); the trusted Honda Unicorn got us  around.
+An impromptu discussion at a tea stall (with an insightful old friend of Sreenivasan Ji's father).
+The trusted Honda got us around.

 <img src="Palakkad_Vengodi_Handloom.jpeg" width="225" height="150" /> <img src="Palakkad_SilentValley_Trees.jpeg" width="225" height="150" />

-A delightful stop at the [Khadi](https://www.mkgandhi.org/swadeshi_khadi/whatiskhadi.htm) cottage industry next door to the field office to buy handmade fabric (and made to fit by a local tailor) and taking a break with the views of Silent Valley (about 70 km from the field office).
+A delightful stop at the [Khadi](https://www.mkgandhi.org/swadeshi_khadi/whatiskhadi.htm) cottage industry next door to the field office to buy handmade fabric (and made to fit by a local tailor) and taking a break with the views of the Silent Valley (about 70 km from the field office).

 <!-- Section to display the latest tweet -->
 <div id="tweet-section"></div>